Tacoma Rainiers Game Notes - vs. Sacramento

 ROSTER MOVES: The Tacoma Rainiers, in conjunction with the Seattle Mariners, have made the following roster moves:

-ON THE SKID : Over the course of the Rainiers five-game losing skid, they have surren- dered 45 total runs in 43.0 innings...of those 45, 26 have been scored in 4.0 innings...the Rainiers offense has hit .213, averaging 3.6 runs per game in the five-game span.
+ON THE SKID : Over the course of the Rainiers six-game losing skid, they have surrendered 48 total runs in 52.0 innings...of those 48, 26 have been scored in 4.0 innings...the Rainiers offense has hit .204, averaging 3.2 runs per game in the six-game span...the Rainiers have not had a hit with runners in scoring position in three of their last four games.

-LOCKLEAR LOCKED IN: INF Tyler Locklear has gotten off to a hot start in 2025, hitting .286 (10x35) with three doubles, one home run and four RBI...Locklear has collected a hit in six of the nine games he's played in and racked up multiple hits in three of them...he notched the Rainiers' first four-hit game of the season on Sunday at Reno, going 4-for-5 with two doubles...he leads the team with four extra base hits and the active roster with a .816 OPS.

-SAY HELLO TO SACRAMENTO: The Sacramento River Cats make their way to Tacoma for the first time in 2025 and the first of three trips to Cheney Stadium this season...The Rainiers went 6-12 against Sacramento last season, going 2-4 at home and 4-8 at Sutter Health Park...the six-game set from June 10-15 was originally scheduled to be played in Sacramento, but was relocated to Tacoma...UTL Samad Taylor led the charge against the River Cats in 2024, registering a team-best 20 hits...he also went 10-for-12 in stolen base attempts against the River Cats...The Rainiers hit .273 at home against the River Cats in 2024, compared to .221 at Sutter Health Park...10 of the 15 home runs the Rainiers hit against Sacramento also came at home, despite playing six more games at Sutter Health Park.

 REHAB RUNDOWN : RHP Troy Taylor was sent to the Rainiers on April 1 to begin a Major League Rehab assignment...Taylor was placed on the Mariners' 15-Day Injured List on March 27 (retro March 24) for a right lat strain...Taylor threw in seven spring training games with Seattle, allowing two runs on five hits in 5.1 innings with one walk and one strikeout...Taylor spent 2024 between High-A Everett, Double-A Arkansas and Seattle, going 3-4 with a 1.27 ERA in the minor leagues and 0-0 with a 3.72 ERA in 21 Major League appearances...in his four outings with the Rainiers, Taylor has allowed six runs on eight hits, striking out three in 2.2+ innings...his fastball has averaged 95.8 mph and topped out at 97.9 mph.